 Approved by the ABC Board of Directors in October, 2014

 The Ambassador Award is intended to help newer ABC members build their careers while also promoting ABC at non-ABC conferences.
-It provides an opportunity for our members to participate in conferences they might not otherwise attend and for the other conference attendees to learn about ABC.
+It provides an opportunity for our Ambassadors to participate in conferences they might not otherwise attend.

-- Membership in ABC for approximately 5-8 years;
+- Membership in ABC for approximately five to eight years.

-- Evidence that the person is considered an "up and coming" researcher/teacher;
+- Evidence that the person is considered an "up and coming" researcher or teacher.

 - Description of the ways in which the person would represent or promote ABC; this must include participation in the conference program (e.g., giving a paper, organizing a panel; conducting an information session).